Agricultural Literacy Curriculum Matrix

 - Tell students to consider that the goal is to get other people to buy their good or service, but that they also need to make money for themselves.
 Have them choose a price that they think will help them do both.

 - Take a poll: have several students volunteer to share their drawing with the class.
 Have them give a sales pitch and then tell the price of their good or service.
 Ask the class to respond by raising their hands if they would buy the product.
 Discuss as a class why students would or would not buy the product.

 After conducting these activities, review and summarize the following key concepts:

 - Most people have jobs and earn money to meet their needs.

 - Most of the items that we buy from the grocery store originated on a farm.

 - Farmers are producers because they grow the food that we eat.
-Farmers are also consumers when they go to the grocery store to buy food that is not grown on their farm.

 - Agriculture relies on resources from the environment for producing crops as well as resources from the community for processing, marketing, distribution, and sale of their crops.

 - There are many careers in agriculture.